Here Are Your 2017 MTV Video Music Award Winners

 Demi Lovato - “Sorry Not Sorry”

-DJ Khaled Feat.
+DJ Khaled ft.
 Rihanna and Bryson Tiller - “Wild Thoughts”

-Camila Cabello Feat.
+Camila Cabello feat.
 Quavo - “OMG”

-Fifth Harmony Feat.
+Fifth Harmony ft.
 Gucci Mane - “Down”

 Lil Uzi Vert - “XO Tour Llif3” – WINNER